microsoft/health-architectures/Postman/README.md

 9. 6.
 Access the ```FHIR_Search.postman_collection.json``` file available in this repo [here](./api-for-fhir/FHIR_Search.postman_collection.json) and save the file to your desktop environment.
 Then import the file into Postman.
     + Add the file to Postman using the ```Upload Files``` button or paste in the contents of the file using the ```Raw text``` tab.

 Now you will need to configure your two Postman environments by retrieving values for `tenantId`, `clientId`, `clientSecret`, `fhirurl`, and `resource` from Azure Portal for Azure API for FHIR and FHIR-Proxy, respectively.
-Then you will populate the two postman environment templates in Postman.
+Then you will populate the two environment templates (api-for-fhir and fhir-proxy) in Postman.

 ## Postman environment setup for Azure API for FHIR access
 To access Azure API for FHIR, we'll need to create or update the following Postman environment variables.